Make an Appointment: [email protected] | 561-316-8265

 Maybe you’ve recognized grief is just below the surface, asking to be honored and healed – and you find yourself withdrawn, avoiding others, or feeling like they just don’t understand.

-As a person and therapist who has personally walked through grief, I believe it is one of the most challenging, unique, and at times isolating experiences.
+Grief can be one of the most challenging, unique, and at times isolating experiences.
 We live in a broad culture that expects you to move on, pick up the pieces, and that “time heals all wounds.”
 But many people need support to find the new normal, walk through the dark valley, and acknowledge that time alone doesn’t make it easier.

 There is nothing wrong with grief.
 Grief is a natural emotional response.
 No matter your internal or external dialogue, you are entitled to be with your grief and create a life that is filled with joy.